 Safety Performance Evaluation

 The CV Pilot project area encompasses three distinct areas in the boroughs of Manhattan and Brooklyn.
 Multiple vehicles including taxi & limousine, sanitation trucks, MTA buses, commercial vehicles, and pedestrians will be equipped with CV devices.

 The C2SMART Center will be in charge of the safety performance evaluation component of this project.
 Using both stimulated and observed Connected Vehicles data, there will be both before and after studies conducted.
 For the simulation, the main study area will be Flatbush Avenue in Brooklyn.

 Time-to-collision, a commonly used safety performance evaluation measure, will be calculated and used in this project as an indicator for safety.
-From the observational side, experiments that were designed will be used to evaluate the safety performance of CVs using real-world observed CV trajectories.

 ASSISTANT RESEARCH ENGINEER